- Home

 Proportional data expresses quantities as fractions or percentages of a whole, enabling fair comparison across groups of different sizes.

-Why is Proportional Data important?
+What is the Proportional Data formula?

 Prerequisites